CarlosVazAlves/CarlosVazAlves/README.md

 👋 Hi, I’m Carlos Alves!
-👀 I’m interested in working in Android, using Kotlin.
+👀 I’m interested in working with Android, using Kotlin.
 Personally, I would like to learn and develop some homebrew stuff in C++

 🌱 I’m currently learning several languages.
 I'm about to finish my degree in Computer Science, and I've learned to work with quite a few languages.<br/>
 To this list, I can add: